fossabot/BahmanM.Flow/docs/DesignRationale.md

 The design choice is to provide specific, named solutions to common problems rather than a single, generic tool that requires academic knowledge to use.

 This principle of pragmatism guides the entire API design.

+(For those interested, a more detailed mapping of Flow concepts to their functional counterparts can be found in [Notes for FP Developers](./ForFPDevelopers.md).)

 # 2. `FlowExecutionOptions`: Decoupling Execution from Declaration